in28minutes/spring-master-class/04-spring-jdbc-to-jpa/readme.md

 ##  Spring JDBC and JPA (Hibernate)

-Let's play and learn more about Spring
+Let's play and learn more about Spring JDBC, JPA and Spring Data JPA

 - Step 01 - Setting up a project with JDBC, JPA, H2 and Web Dependencies
 - Step 02 - Launching up H2 Console